 Crested saguaro cactus, Organ Pipe Cactus National Monument, Arizona, United States.
 (Photo copyright © by Kaj Halberg)

 Banana leaf, torn by the wind, Taiwan.
+Many more pictures of banana leaves may be seen on the page Plants: Bananas.
 (Photo copyright © by Kaj Halberg)

 The medium-sized ring-billed gull (Larus delawarensis) has a very wide distribution, breeding across North America, from the northern prairie states of Canada south to northern California and the U.S. prairie states, and eastwards to Newfoundland.
 It winters in the U.S., Mexico, and the Greater and Lesser Antilles.

-Read more about the black-tailed prairie dog, as well as the Lewis and Clark expedition, elsewhere on this website, see Animals: Squirrels of North America.
-The pronghorn is dealt with under Nature: Rain.
+Read more about the Lewis and Clark expedition, and about prairie dogs, at Animals: Squirrels of North America.
+The pronghorn is dealt with on the page Nature: Rain.